 - 3/4″ U-matic

 - Education.
 We also seek to partner with grassroots organizations, artists, and others who wish to learn how to use audiovisual archival principles to support their work.
-For example, we recently conducted a cataloging and file management workshop with members of the Asian American Oral History Collective.
+For example, in January of 2019, we conducted a Digital Transfer Workshop with Westbeth Artists Housing to discuss care and identification of analog media, converting analog media to digital, and what to do after a recording has been digitized.

 What we don’t do.
 We are not a video digitization vendor.
 We offer small-scale digitization, consulting, and educational services within a partnership model.
 If you are looking for a vendor to digitize your analog videotapes, we suggest you look elsewhere.
 (We can provide recommended vendors upon request.)